SS Admella: Final voyage

-Under the command of Captain Hugh McEwan Admella left Port Adelaide for what was to be her final trip early on Friday, 5 August 1859, on her usual run to Melbourne with 84 passengers and 29 crew.
+Under the command of Captain Hugh McEwan, Admella left Port Adelaide for what was to be her final trip early on 5 August 1859, on her usual run to Melbourne with 84 passengers and 29 crew.
 Her cargo consisted of 93 tons of copper, flour for the Victorian goldfields, general merchandise, and four racehorses.
 Due to the heavy swell, one of the horses fell over.
 To right it the ship changed course slightly, while the horse was put on its feet.

 At four o'clock next morning, when the vessel was approaching the Cape Northumberland light, the captain believed himself to be far from land.
 In reality, however, the ship was close to a dangerous reef at 37°52′47″S 140°21′3″E, probably from a current that carried the vessel shorewards.

 Suddenly she grated on a reef and, keeling over, lay broadside on to the heavy seas.
 An effort was made to lower the boats, but two of them were smashed and the third broke adrift.
 The swell lifted her further on to the reef, impelling her with such force that she lay on the summit of the ridge, with her starboard side high out of the water.
 In less than 15 minutes Admella broke into three parts and several passengers were washed overboard.
 A few rockets were found and fired in the hope of attracting the attention of lighthouse-keepers at Cape Northumberland, 25 km away, but they were damp and failed to ignite correctly.
-Meanwhile, those on the wreck turned their eyes to seaward for assistance.
+The wreck site is around 4 km from Cape Banks.

 Daylight revealed a deserted coast about 1 km away interrupted by raging surf, and plans were being formulated for an attempt to reach shore when a steamer was seen in the distance.
 Signals were hurriedly erected on the remaining mast and rigging, and the ship's bell rung, but the vessel, Admellas sister ship Havilah, passed without seeing them.
 On the second day the sea was calmer and two seamen, John Leach and Robert Knapman, succeeded in reaching the shore with the aid of a raft.
 Exhausted, they hurried through the night to alert Cape Northumberland lighthouse.